 Assignment 8-1 (20 points)

-Spend some time exploring PennDOT’s Video Log application and download Pennsylvania 2015 crash data and roadway segment data from PennDOT’s GIS Data Portal.
+Spend some time exploring PennDOT’s Video Log application and download Pennsylvania 2016 crash data, PA roadway traffic data, and PA county boundaries from PennDOT’s GIS Data Portal.
 The roadway traffic data is under the category “Roadway” in a dataset identified as “RMSTRAFFIC (Traffic Volumes).”
+Each feature in this RMSTRAFFIC shapefile corresponds to a continuous section of roadway with uniform traffic.
+PennDOT performs traffic counts on each of these traffic sections.
 Once you’re done, complete the following activities and submit your responses in the form of an M.S.
 Word document to Assignment 8-1 in Canvas.

-- Calculate the total number of crashes and the total number of fatal crashes for each county in 2015.
-Include a table or a screen shot of a table which summarizes the county level crashes and fatal crashes.
+- Calculate the total number of crashes and the total number of fatal crashes for each county in 2016.
+Include a table or a screenshot of a table which summarizes the county level crashes and fatal crashes.
 (3 points)

-- Calculate the 2015 crash rate and the 2015 fatal crash rate for each county.
-Include a table, or a screen shot of a table, which presents these data.
-(Note: crash rate is generally reported as crashes per million vehicle miles traveled).
+- Calculate the 2016 crash rate and the 2016 fatal crash rate for each county (Note: crash rate is generally reported as crashes per million vehicle miles traveled).
+In your submission, define the formula you used for calculating the crash rate.
+Also, include a screenshot of the table which shows these values for each county.
 (3 points)

-- Create a thematic map for both types of crash rates and include a screen shot of each.
+- Create a county-based thematic map for both types of crash rates and include a screenshot of each (Hint: Joint the county level crash summaries to the PA Counties feature class).
 (3 points)

 Assignment 8-2 (15 points)

-In Assignment 4-2 you downloaded the ESRI ArcGIS Desktop Tutorial Data and completed Exercise 1 of ESRI’s ArcGIS Network Analyst Tutorial.
 For this assignment, read ESRI's documentation on incorporating historic traffic data into network analysis and complete Exercise 11: Performing network analysis using traffic data.
 Following the same approach for the Monday 9 am and Monday 10 pm service areas, solve for the Sunday 9 am service area.
-As you’re completing the exercises, address the following items and submit your responses in the form of a M.S.
+As you’re completing the exercises, address the following items and submit your responses in the form of an M.S.
 Word document to Assignment 8-2 in Canvas.
-Note: We will not complete the portion of the exercise which uses live traffic data, since that requires a subscription to a live traffic feed.
+Note: We will not complete the portion of the exercise which uses live traffic data since that requires a subscription to a live traffic feed.

 - Turn on the traffic group layer.
 There are three layers in this group all identified as Streets_ND.
 What is the difference between these three layers?
 (2 points)